Steps to take if you feel too depressed to work

 Don't worry, you're not alone.
 The Office of National Statistics (ONS) has shown that mental health conditions like depression, anxiety and stress are the third most common reason for people being absent from work.

-Dr Marinus Klijnsma, Consultant Psychiatrist at Priory Hospital Chelmsford, has looked at how and why depression can impact your work life, and how your job can also affect your mental health.
+Dr Marinus Klijnsma (MBBS, MCRPsych), Consultant Psychiatrist at Priory Hospital Chelmsford, has looked at how and why depression can impact your work life, and how your job can also affect your mental health.
 He has outlined the steps that you can take if you are struggling to go to work as a result of your depression.

 Depression symptoms that can impact your work

 There are symptoms of depression that can affect your ability to work.
 These can include: